noagonzale38/docs/src/dashboard/reaction-panels.md

 ![Colour picker](../img/colour_picker.webp)

 ### Panel Channel
-This is the channel that the reaction panel will be sent in for users to react to.
+This is the channel that the ticket panel will be sent in for users to react to.
 Therefore, this channel should be accessible to all members, and be the only message in the channel to avoid confusion.

 > **Note:** This should **NOT** be the same as your transcript channel.

 ### Ticket Category
 Designates the channel category that the ticket channel will be created under.
 If unsure of what a channel category is, Discord has a guide explaining them available [here](https://support.discord.com/hc/en-us/articles/115001580171-Channel-Categories-101).

-Reaction panels use different channel categories to the one configured on the main settings tab to allow for distinction when using multiple reaction panels - meaning it is possible to have each "type" of ticket open in it's own category for easier organization.
+Ticket panels use different channel categories to the one configured on the main settings tab to allow for distinction when using multiple reaction panels - meaning it is possible to have each "type" of ticket open in it's own category for easier organization.

 ### Form
 Assign a form to the panel.